AlexandriaDAO/core/src/alex_frontend/public/README.md

 (4) Hyperlinks.
 (5) Real-time screen-sharing collaboration.

-Most remember this as the “Mother of all Demos” for obvious reasons.
-What most forget about Engelbart’s experience though is in the two decades preceding this demo, where he was at best refused help, and at worst outright ridiculed for holding that computers would be “tools for collaboration and augmentation” instead of Artificial Intelligence (a story best told in *What the Dormouse Said*).
+Most remember this as the "Mother of all Demos" for obvious reasons.
+What most forget about Engelbart's experience though is in the two decades preceding this demo, where he was at best refused help, and at worst outright ridiculed for holding that computers would be "tools for collaboration and augmentation" instead of Artificial Intelligence (a story best told in *What the Dormouse Said*).

-During the 1950s and 60s, the entire CS field was convinced that the primary use case of computation was autonomous machines ad AI, while Doug held that computers would be tools for humans to interphase with.
+During the 1950s and 60s, the entire CS field was convinced that the primary use case of computation was autonomous machines ad AI, while Doug held that computers would be tools for humans to interface with.
 Despite 70 years of evidence of that same trajectory, popular opinion has not budged an inch.
 As this decade of tech becomes the gold rush for blowing smoke with AI buzzwords, we see recent breakthroughs in AI through Engelbart's eyes, as history's next big tool that we need a human-centric interface for.

 Engelbart's design was one webpage and a hyperlink for two.
 It's now for 200 million sites and 3.5 billion people.
 The design isn't perfect: Webpages change, hyperlinks disappear, both can be lost, stolen, or hacked, and neither can be truly owned or trusted.

 Alexandria is a universal content bed for the internet.
 While the world works to make AI the perfect tool, like Dougs peers did with compute machines; we're building a control room that puts humans at their helm, just like Doug's "tools for collaboration and augmentation."
-Really we're just migrating Doug's stack to Web3.cccc
+Really we're just migrating Doug's stack to Web3.

 Alexandria is a social graph of NFTs.
 Instead of navigating hyperlinks through algorithms, you'll navigate permalinks through favorite stuff of the people you know.
 It's a simpler, humbler approach to the online experience, but where everything is uniquely yours which might be just what the internet needs right now.